Koi Laut Ke Aaya Hai: Development

 On 26 January 2017, the first promo of the show Clock was released by Star Plus on YouTube.
 On 4 February 2017, the second promo of the show mystery behind the song was released by Star Plus.

 The series is set in the backdrop of Rajasthan.
 Some of the initial scenes were shot in Bikaner, Rajasthan.
-Also some were shot in Gajner fort.
+Some were also shot in Gajner fort.

 Reception

 India Today stated, "Koi Laut Ke Aaya Hai is a spellbinding psychological thriller that captivates its viewers with interesting plots and thrilling twists.
 And a welcome change from the ongoing supernatural shows."

 The Times of India stated that the plot of this series resembles that of the film Woh Kaun Thi?.